sib-swiss/NGS-introduction-training/docs/day2/group_work.md

 The last part of this course will consist of project-based-learning.
 This means that you will work in groups on a single question.
 We will split up into groups of five people.

+!!! note "If online"
+    If the course takes place online, we will use break-out rooms to communicate within groups.
+Please stay in the break-out room during the day, also if you are working individually.

 ## Roles & organisation

 Project based learning is about learning by doing, but also about *peer instruction*.
 This means that you will be both a learner and a teacher.
 There will be differences in levels among participants, but because of that, some will learn efficiently from people that have just learned, and others will teach and increase their understanding.